 In a small heat-resistant bowl, combine the chocolate, butter, and corn syrup.
 Heat in the microwave, for 30 seconds, and stir until melted (watch carefully to prevent burning the chocolate).
 Pour the chocolate mixture over the salted caramel layer and tilt the pan as needed to spread the chocolate into an even layer.
 Set the pan aside at room temperature until the chocolate is set.

 Once the Salted Caramel Millionaire Bars are set, if desired top with flaky sea salt or any additional decorative topping.
 Cut into 1 ½-inch by 2-inch bars (or 2-inch by 2-inch squares for 16 bars) and serve.
+Tip: For clean crisp cuts, run a large chef’s knife under hot water to warm the blade, wipe the blade dry, and then cut.
+Repeat this process between each cut for consistently clean results.
 Store leftover bars in an airtight container, at room temperature, for up to three days.

 This recipe is also featured in Feast Magazine’s Pantry Staple Sweets column at feastmagazine.com.
 If you make them, don’t forget to show me your Salted Caramel Millionaire Bars by tagging @now_forager on Instagram!